nath1as/learnpandas/pandas.md

     print("FMAC/HPI_"+str(abbv))
 ```

+## Combining Dataframes
+We can combine dataframes by concatenation or appending to enlongate the dataframes or by merging (if index does not matter) or joining (if index matters) in a more complex combination.

-## Concatenating and Appending Dataframes
+###Concatenating and Appending Dataframes
 The first and third dataframe have the same index but different columns, the wecond and third different indexes and some different columns.
+You would use concatenation or appending to enlongate the dataframe.

 ```
 import pandas as pd